Announcing the 2021 Rheem Apprentice Plumber Grants Recipients

 What do the judges look for?

-When will the winners be announced and how will they be notified?
+When will the recipients of the grants be announced and how will they be notified?

 Who will be judging the Rheem Apprentice Plumber Grants?